Nichola Seaton Ribadu

 Course repeated to fulfill total unit requirement

 700-numbered courses do not count in total didactic units required for the degree

-Doctoral degrees in Marital and Family Therapy will be awarded when students have completed all the required course work and the following noncourse requirements:
+Doctoral degrees in Marital and Family Therapy will be awarded when students have completed all required coursework and the following non-course requirements:

-With a COAMFTE-accredited master’s degree: 2 years (7 academic quarters) based on full-time enrollment
+Three (3) years (eleven academic quarters) — based on full-time enrollment